Pcloudy

-Pcloudy is a mobile application testing platform on cloud for "next-gen" app testing.
+Pcloudy, stylized as pCloudy, is a mobile application testing platform on cloud for "next-gen" app testing.
 It was founded in 2013.
 It was acquired by Smart Software Testing Solutions Inc., a Dublin, California based company.
 It provides mobile testing tools, automation testing tools and bot testing on real devices.

+History

+pCloudy was founded in March 2012.

+By 2016, pCloudy was operated by Pcloud Design Labs Pvt Ltd, based in Bangalore, India.
+In 2016, US-based company Smart Software Testing acquired pCloudy.
+By 2020, Smart Software Testing Solutions provided "digital validation solutions" through OpKey and pCloudy, both SaaS platforms.
+Both the platforms, per the Economic Times, focused on "streamlining and improving the software development lifecycle by employing manual and automated testing," with pCloudy focused more on mobile apps.